 It’s not unusual to apply five to eight coats depending on the need of the customer and their budget.
 The first couple of coats are actually sealing the floor.
 The subsequent coats start to build up a durable finish that will then be “buffed” or burnished with a high speed floor machine and a white polishing pad (pads are color coded from black the most course to white the least course) bringing it to a highly polished luster.

 The next part of the program requires that the floor is dust mopped and damp mopped on a daily basis keeping it free of dust, dirt or debris that will damage the surface if only slightly.
 Buffing or burnishing the floor often will get it to snap back and look great again.
 Realize that each time you buff the floor you are shining the floor but also taking a bit of the wax or finish off as well as the top layer of dirt that has been walked into the top finish.

 After buffing week after week there will be a point depending on the amount of foot traffic and wear an tear on the tile you will need to add some more floor finish.
 This next step is called, scrubbing and waxing (refinishing).
 This would begin by dusting and damp mopping the floor then scrubbing with a machine with a much softer pad so as to take off only a bit of the top layer of finish and dirt.
 This would be done with a detergent not a stripper.

-At this point we are just removing the top layer/layers so you have a clean floor so you can put down more floor finish to build your floor up again.
+At this point during your floor waxing services, we are just removing the top layer/layers so you have a clean floor so you can put down more floor finish to build your floor up again.
 Up to five coats of floor finish can be put on, where each one has to thoroughly dry before the next one is put on.
 This procedure is typically done quarterly or every three months.
 Again buffing often maintains the shine.

 Then three months later you are going to scrub and wax the floor yet again.
 At the end of the year it will now be time to strip and wax the floor again, taking off all the old finish and starting from the beginning once again.